Komodo/komodo-website/src/pages/blog/2014-09/the-history-of-komodo.html.md

 ## Looking Forward

-For all the changes Komodo has gone through it is sometimes surprising we still have stuff to work on; but we do - for all the changes you see on this pages we have a thousand more in our minds.
+For all the changes Komodo has gone through it is sometimes surprising we still have stuff to work on; but we do - for all the changes you see on these pages we have a thousand more in our minds.
 Komodo 9 will showcase some of the brightest of those ideas but we've got plenty more for another 14 years, and then some.